Status: occupied territory

-Kabylia, located in the north of Algeria, is home to more than ten million people (a third of the Algerian population).
+Kabylia, located in the north of Algeria, is home to about seven to ten million people.
 Kabyle people have a territory and their own language.
 Their identity and strong personality have been shaped and claimed for centuries through a language, a common history, a culture and a civilisation rooted in the large Amazigh family, giving them a collective consciousness, a unique socio-political organisation and an age-old and strong attachment to the values of democracy, freedom, secularism, solidarity and respect for others (Preamble of the Project for the Kabyle State).

 UNPO MEMBER PERSPECTIVE

 The MAK-Anavad, the main political body representing Kabyle interests, and Kabyle people themselves reject the position taken by the government of Algeria to continue exercising authority over Kabylia, as this amounts to the unilateral annexation of the territory of Kabylia to the Peoples’ Democratic Republic of Algeria.

 The aim of the MAK-Anavad is to regain the independence it lost in 1857 when it was annexed to Algeria.
 For the past decade, the MAK-Anavad has tried to organise a peaceful resistance and has led the Kabyle people towards a growing factual independence.

 Today, it wishes to be part of UNPO in order to meet the need for a strong and credible international platform to make its quest for self-determination be heard.